 When owners pushed Maserati into being able to buy a road legal version of their Maserati Corse racing cars, the GranTurismo MC was what was offered.
 In Italian, ‘corse’ means racing and this is exactly what the GT MC was built for.
 Maserati went to their racing drivers to find out what was required to ensure this car had the right feel for racing.
 They insisted upon a much firmer suspension and a lower driving profile, to be able to sit closer to the road – and, preferably a manual gearbox.

 For most of the world market, this is what was produced – GranTurismo MC Stradale.
 Bodywork was adjusted to ensure better aerodynamics and downforce.
 These included spoilers on the front, back and sides with air splitters and air vents for the brakes and engine.
-This increased the downforce by 50% at the rear and 25% in the front while making this the fastest GranTurismo (and the fasted Maserati road car) yet.
+This increased the downforce by 50% at the rear and 25% in the front while making this the fastest GranTurismo (and the fastest Maserati road car) yet.
 It would achieve 0-60 mph in just 4.5 seconds and hit a top speed of 188 mph (303 kmh).

 The 2019 Maserati GranTurismo MC Stradale was fitted with the latest Modena gearbox as it had the MC Race Shift robotized six-speed manual transmission.
 This gave the blistering shift changes as well as utilizing the shift paddles to fly through the gears.